Murders down in Mexico, but violence still at near-record levels - NewsBreak

 That was the case last August, when a prison riot in Juarez spilled onto the streets and left 10 people dead and several businesses and private vehicles on fire.
 That same week, cartels went on a violent spree in Guadalajara, Guanajuato and Tijuana .

-Security experts say Mexico is still a good place for Americans to visit or do business, with the proper precautions.
+Security experts say Mexico is still a good place to do business with the proper precautions.

 “We have this idea of armored vehicles, black Suburbans and a whole convoy of vehicles,” Ballard said in an interview with Border Report after the August violence.
-“We recommend a different approach: Keeping as low a profile as possible.
+“We recommend keeping as low a profile as possible.
 You don’t want to draw attention; you don’t want to be flagged by cartel lookouts.
 You want to blend into traffic, keep your personal profile low.
 Don’t have your head stuck in your phone the whole time.
 Always maintain situational awareness.”

 Comments / 0